 3. Ask targeted employees to alert you when they begin to look.
 Sometimes employees are willing to warn you when they begin a job search.
-Meet with each retention target and let them know how important they are to the work and the team and tell them how important it is that they stay.
+Meet with each retention target and let them know how important they are to the work and the team, and tell them how important it is that they stay.
 Then in a one-on-one discussion, the manager should ask their key people to agree to a “professional understanding” in which they agree to instantly let you know when they are frustrated, when they have returned any recruiter’s phone call or when they have begun a job search.
-Over half of your employees will generally agree to warn you and this heads up gives you at least a little time to address their retention issues.
+Over half of your employees will generally agree to warn you, and this heads up gives you at least a little time to address their retention issues.

 4. Post-exit interviews are superior for finding the real causes of turnover.
 Standard exit interviews usually produce false answers because they occur on their final day when exiting employees most need a positive reference.
-And that fear of the negative consequences from “being completely honest” during exit interviews often causes departing employees to give false answers 40% of the time.
-A superior alternative is post-exit interviews (PEI) where the exit interview is delayed 3-6 months after the employee has exited.
+And that fear of the negative consequences of “being completely honest” during exit interviews often causes departing employees to give false answers 40% of the time.
+A superior alternative is post-exit interviews (PEI), where the exit interview is delayed 3-6 months after the employee has exited.
 A phone interview with a third party is the most effective approach.
 You can improve your response rates and the authenticity of your answers if you make sure that interviewees are aware there is a formal process for acting on the provided information.

 5. Identify what motivates the employees targeted for retention.
 Employees that are continually excited are not only productive, but they stay longer.
 Start identifying employee motivators by developing a survey to ask newly hired employees during onboarding, “What specific things have you found that increase your motivation?”
 However, motivation factors of individuals change over time.
 Provide each targeted employee with a yearly survey listing the most common motivation factors, and have them rank the top five in both monetary and non-monetary categories.
 The manager should then develop a plan to ensure that when a targeted employee is asked to judge their level of motivation, they put it at 9 or 10 out of 10.

 6. Develop a “more of / less of” list covering job-related factors in addition to understanding their mental motivators.
-It makes sense also to determine which of their job duties and responsibilities excite them, and which ones they dread doing.
+It also makes sense to determine which of their job duties and responsibilities excite them and which ones they dread doing.
 So at least once a year, managers should utilize an interview or survey to identify the segments of their job that they really enjoy doing (that they want “more of”).
 Some of the typical “more of” factors that innovators often want include: